Ehlers–Danlos syndrome: Surgery

 The instability of joints, leading to subluxations and joint pain, often requires surgical intervention in people with EDS.
-Instability of almost all joints can happen, but appears most often in the lower and upper extremities, with the wrist, fingers, shoulder, knee, hip, and ankle being most common.
+Instability of almost all joints can occur, but appears most often in the lower and upper extremities, with the wrist, fingers, shoulder, knee, hip, and ankle being most common.

 Common surgical procedures are joint debridement, tendon replacements, capsulorrhaphy, and arthroplasty.
 Aortic dissection and other such complications of vascular EDS will mandate surgical intervention.
 After surgery, the degree of stabilization, pain reduction, and people's satisfaction can improve, but surgery does not guarantee an optimal result; affected people and surgeons report being dissatisfied with the results.
 The consensus is that conservative treatment is more effective than surgery, particularly since people have extra risks of surgical complications due to the disease.
 Three basic surgical problems arise due to EDS: the tissues are weakened, making them less suitable for surgery; the blood vessels' fragility can cause problems during surgery; and wound healing is often delayed or incomplete.
 If considering surgical intervention, one should seek care from a surgeon with extensive knowledge and experience in treating people with EDS and joint hypermobility issues.

 Local anesthetics, arterial catheters, and central venous catheters cause a higher risk of bruise formation in people with EDS.
 Some people with EDS are also resistant to local anaesthetics.
 Resistance to lidocaine and bupivacaine is not uncommon, and mepivacaine tends to work better in people with EDS.
 Special recommendations for anesthesia are given for people with EDS.
 Detailed recommendations for anesthesia and perioperative care of people with EDS should be used to improve safety.

 Surgery in people with EDS requires careful tissue handling and a longer immobilization afterward.

 Prognosis

 Outcomes for people with EDS depend on the type of EDS they have.
 Symptoms vary in severity, even in the same disorder, and the frequency of complications varies.
-Some people have negligible symptoms while others are severely restricted in daily life.
+Some people have negligible symptoms, while others are severely restricted in daily life.
 Extreme joint instability, chronic musculoskeletal pain, degenerative joint disease, frequent injuries, and spinal deformities may limit mobility.
 Severe spinal deformities may affect breathing.
 In the case of extreme joint instability, dislocations may result from simple tasks such as rolling over in bed or turning a doorknob.
 Secondary conditions, such as autonomic dysfunction or cardiovascular problems, occurring in any type, can affect prognosis and quality of life.
 Severe mobility-related disability is seen more often in hEDS than in classical EDS or vascular EDS.

 Although all types of EDS are potentially life-threatening, most people have a normal lifespan.
 Those with blood vessel fragility, though, have a high risk of fatal complications, including spontaneous arterial rupture, the most common cause of sudden death.
 The median life expectancy in people with vascular EDS is 48 years.